 Literacy Changes Lives!

-The Ozarks Literacy Council (OLC) offers free one-to-one, curriculum-based reading tutoring for adults and school-age children.
+The Ozarks Literacy Council (OLC) offers free One-to-One, curriculum-based reading tutoring for adults and school-age children.

 WORKING WITH A TUTOR CAN HELP YOU . . .